For two weeks in the summer of 1969, Charles Manson and his "family" went on one of the most ruthless murder rampages America has ever seen.

 Manson’s passion for music contributed to his early release for good behavior on March 21, 1967.
-By then, he’d developed his knack for getting people to listen and pay attention to him, as well as his deep-seeded belief that he was destined for greatness.
+By then, he’d developed his knack for getting people to listen and pay attention to him, as well as his deep-seated belief that he was destined for greatness.
 It didn’t take long for him to find true believers.

 Amassing The Manson Family Cult

-The Manson Family may have looked like your standard group of California hippies and freakniks, but the ragtag band of followers was from it.
-Their peace and love lifestyle was tainted with a decent dose of death and blood.
+The Manson Family may have looked like your standard group of California hippies and freakniks, but the ragtag band of followers was far from it.
+Their peace and love lifestyle was tainted with a dose of death and blood.

 After Charles Manson’s release from prison in 1967, the silver-tongued figurehead amassed about 100 followers — mostly middle-class young women — who were drawn to Manson’s radical views and penchant for free sex and psychedelic drugs.